danfuzz/samizdat/doc/samizdat-0.md

 `n` must be non-negative and less than or equal to the size of the listlet.
 If not, it is an error (terminating the runtime).

-#### `listletPrepend value listlet <> listlet`

-Returns a listlet consisting of the given first value followed by the elements of the given listlet argument.

-This function could be implemented as `listletInsNth listlet @0 value`.

-*Note:* The arguments are given in an order meant to reflect the result (and not listlet-first).

 #### `listletPutNth listlet n value <> listlet`